mendix/docs/content/data-hub/data-hub-catalog/register.md

 #### 4.2.3 Security

-This section will be displayed if [project security](/refguide/project-security) is enabled.
+This section is displayed if [project security](/refguide/project-security) is enabled.
 For further details, see the [Security](/refguide/published-odata-services#security) section of *Published OData Services*.

 This section contains the following properties: